Frequently Asked Questions

 What languages do you support?

 All of our typefaces support all Latin-based European languages such as English, French, Spanish, German, Czech, Polish and Turkish.
-Some families such as Ika, Change or Pangea also support Vietnamese, Greek and/or Cyrillic (e.g. Russian, Bulgarian).
-Pangea also includes support for Hebrew and Arabic and (Pangea Afrikan) supports Latin-based African languages.
+Some families such as Ika, Change, Case or Pangea also support Vietnamese, Greek and/or Cyrillic (e.g. Russian, Bulgarian).
+Pangea also includes support for Hebrew and Arabic and (Pangea Afrikan), Case and Neue DIN support Latin-based African languages.
 When in doubt, check the “Languages” section on the family page of each font.

 My font does not support the language I need.
 Can you extend the character set?